The following professionals lent their expertise to this article:

 Popular leadership positions for NPs include chief nursing officer and director of nursing services.
 Alternatively, experienced NPs with a desire to teach can pursue professorships at colleges and universities.

-Licensing and Certification to Become a Michigan Nurse Practitioner
+Licensing and Certification for Michigan NPs

-The road to becoming a licensed NP in Michigan can be smooth and straightforward for MSN or DNP graduates.
-After graduation, you’ll need to take the NP certification test.
-Michigan recognizes national NP certification tests, so you just need to make sure you are taking the correct one for your specialty.
+• Take and pass the NP certification exam: Michigan recognizes national NP certification tests, so you just need to make sure you are taking the correct one for your specialty.
 The American Association of Nurse Practitioners (AANP) test is for clinical practice roles, while the American Nurses Credentialing Center (ANCC) exam also covers clinical management, research, and education in its questions.

-Once you pass the test, you can apply for a license with the Michigan Board of Nursing.
-You’ll need to complete a background check and fingerprinting (about $130), undergo training to identify human trafficking victims (between $10 and $50), and pay the license fee ($45 to $60).
+• Apply for an NP license: You’ll need to complete a background check and fingerprinting (about $130), undergo training to identify human trafficking victims (between $10 and $50), and pay the license fee ($45 to $60).
 There is also a list of things to submit: transcripts for the degree and certification test, RN license proof, and an overview of your clinical experience.

 Once you become a fully licensed NP in Michigan, you must renew your license every two years and complete 25 hours of continuing education.